datamesh-governance/datamesh-governance.com/policies/interoperability/data-product-specification/02-open-data-product-specification.md

 ## Decision

-We specify data products with the [Open Data Product Specification 2.0](https://open-data-product-initiative.github.io/open-data-product-spec-2.0/).
+We specify data products with the [Open Data Product Specification](https://opendataproducts.org/).

 ### Example